The month of March is here again and it brings back vivid memories to me which are linked automatically with many others.

 Another March memory is that in March 1972, I remember attending the Calcutta docks for the loading of £ 250,000 worth of C.I. sheets for CARE’s house-building programme in Bangladesh.

 Eventually, Raymond got his way, and began to support new and emerging “Bangladeshis with vision”.
-Oxfam was one of the first donors of BRAC which is now the largest NGO in the world.
-I recall personally handing over in cash 3 lac rupees to Sir Fazle Hasan Abed in Calcutta in February 1972.
-Oxfam also supported the early work of another outstanding NGO, Gonoshasthaya Kendra.
+Oxfam was one of the first donors of BRAC-I recall personally handing over in cash 3 lac rupees to Sir Fazle Hasan Abed in Calcutta in- which is now the largest NGO in the world and Oxfam also supported the early work of another outstanding NGO, Gonoshasthaya Kendra.